 - Discharge properly.
 Electric scooters can come with different battery types, each of which has its own protocol for maximizing battery life.
 Consult the manual about how far you should discharge your scooter’s battery.

 - Don’t overcharge, don’t overheat.
-Avoid high temperatures to not decrease the battery’s capacity, and always disconnect the charger when the battery is fully charged.
+Avoid high temperatures to improve the battery’s capacity, and always disconnect the charger when the battery is fully charged.

 The electric scooters for higher speeds commonly feature pneumatic tires of 10” or 8” size for comfortable rides and good traction thanks to a high profile.
 They are broad enough to give you sufficient balance and safe turning.
 Suspension for the rear or both front and rear will definitely take the shocks out of your rides.
 It allows you to safely ride over smaller stones, cracks and uneven surfaces.